miekg/unbound/README.md

 The website for Unbound is https://unbound.net/, where you can find further documentation.

-Tested/compiled to work for versions: 1.4.22
+Tested/compiled to work for versions: 1.4.22 and 1.6.0-3+deb9u1 (Debian Stretch).

 Note: using cgo means the executables will use shared libraries (OpenSSL, ldns and libunbound).